impc043/gesture_recognition_deep_learning/README.md

   -	Left Swipe: Jump backward 10 Sec.
   -	Right Swipe: Jump forward 10 Sec.
   -	Stop: Pause the movie.
-- dataset being used: we've used open source data set that are available in kaggle (Human Gesture Recognition)
+- dataset being used in this project: we've used open source data set that are available in kaggle (Human Gesture Recognition)